 The Heave Offering

-25 The Lord spoke to Moses, saying, 26 “Moreover you shall speak to the Levites, and tell them, ‘When you take of the Israelites the tithe which I have given you from them for your inheritance, then you shall offer up a wave offering of it for the Lord, a tenth of the tithe.
-27 Your wave offering shall be credited to you, as though it were the grain of the threshing floor, and as the fullness of the wine press.
-28 Thus you also shall offer a wave offering to the Lord of all your tithes, which you receive from the Israelites; and of it you shall give the Lord’s wave offering to Aaron the priest.
-29 Out of all your gifts, you shall offer every wave offering to the Lord, of all its best parts, even the holy part of it.’
+25 The Lord spoke to Moses, saying, 26 “Moreover you shall speak to the Levites, and tell them, ‘When you take from the Israelites, the tithe which I have given you from them for your inheritance, then you shall offer up a wave offering of it for the Lord, a tenth of the tithe.
+27 Your wave offering shall be credited to you, as though it were the grain of the threshing floor and as the fullness of the wine press.
+28 Thus you also shall offer a wave offering to the Lord of all your tithes, which you receive from the Israelites, and of it you shall give the Lord’s wave offering to Aaron the priest.
+29 Out of all your gifts, you shall offer every wave offering to the Lord, of all its best parts, the holy part of it.’

 Ashes of the Red Heifer

-5 And the heifer shall be burned in his sight; her skin, and her meat, and her blood, with her dung, he shall burn.
-6 The priest shall take cedar wood, hyssop, and scarlet, and cast it into the middle of the burning of the heifer.
-7 Then the priest shall wash his clothes, and he shall bathe his flesh in water, and afterward he shall come into the camp, and the priest shall be unclean until the evening.
-8 He who burns the heifer shall wash his clothes in water, and bathe his flesh in water, and shall be unclean until the evening.
+5 And the heifer shall be burned in his sight: her skin, her meat and her blood, with her dung, he shall burn.
+6 The priest shall take cedar wood, hyssop and scarlet, and cast it into the middle of the burning of the heifer.
+7 Then the priest shall wash his clothes and he shall bathe his flesh in water, and afterward he shall come into the camp, and the priest shall be unclean until the evening.
+8 He who burns the heifer shall wash his clothes in water and bathe his flesh in water and shall be unclean until the evening.

 Purification of the Unclean

 5 Entering into the tomb, they saw a young man sitting on the right side, clothed in a long, white garment, and they were frightened.
 6 He said to them, “Don’t be frightened.
-You seek Jesus, the Nazarene, who has been crucified.
+You are looking for Jesus, the Nazarene, who has been crucified.
 He has risen.
 He is not here in the place where they laid him!
-7 But go, tell his disciples and Peter, ‘He goes before you into Galilee.
-There you will see him, as he said to you.’ ”
+7 But go, tell his disciples and Peter, ‘He is going before you into Galilee.
+There you will see him, just as he told you.’ ”

-8 They went out, and fled from the tomb, for the were frightened and trembling.
-None of them said anything to anyone for they were afraid.
+8 They went out, and fled from the tomb, for they were frightened and trembling.
+None of them said anything to anyone, for they were afraid.